Kaleidoscopic Scintillation Event Imaging: Introduction

 A scintillator is a transparent crystal that converts ionizing radiation into visible light.
 It provides mass for an incident particle to be absorbed and detected with a photosensor.
 While a particle is propagating through a scintillator, it may deposit energy and cause a ``scintillation event".
 In the case of gamma-ray radiation, a gamma-ray collides with an electron in the scintillator and causes the electron to recoil over a random walk.
 A finite number of scintillation photons proportional to how much energy is deposited is emitted isotropically from the electron's path over a decay time.
 The photons propagate out of the scintillator and are captured by a sensor.
 Measurement of the event, such as its position, time, and energy deposition, is performed with the obtained signal.
 These measurements are then used in various downstream tasks to characterize the radiation source.
 Regardless of the task, optimizing light collection onto the sensor maximizes the signal to noise ratio (SNR) and event measurement performance (e.g. spatial, temporal, and energy resolutions).

 This work focuses on optimizing imaging geometry in designs that estimate the 3D position of individual scintillation events with a single-photon camera.
 Currently, such designs estimate an event's 3D position using depth from defocus and perspective projection \cite{bocchieri2024scintillation}.
 These designs suffer from low light collection and are susceptible to noise from dark counts.
 High-speed, single-photon sensors are required for tasks that measure individual events due to high particle incidence rates and the finite number of photons emitted by an event.
 For these kinds of tasks, increasing exposure time does not increase light collection per event and decreases SNR, which makes maximizing light throughput crucial.
-Examples where such tasks are performed include the Compton camera \cite{parajuli2022development} and neutron scatter camera \cite{weinfurther2018model}, which are devices that measure double-events from individual gamma-rays or neutrons to localize the radiation source.
+In general, large, thick scintillators are desirable because they increase the likelihood of events.
+However, estimating the 3D position of events in a larger volume is more challenging.
+Applications where 3D event locations are measured include the Compton camera \cite{parajuli2022development}, neutron scatter camera \cite{weinfurther2018model}, positron emission tomography (PET), and single-photon emission computed tomography (SPECT) \cite{gonzalez2021evolution}.

 We propose a kaleidoscopic scintillator geometry with specular surfaces to increase light collection in a camera while preserving the event's spatial information.
 A kaleidoscope consists of planar mirrors oriented like a pyramid frustum that contains the object being imaged.
 Kaleidoscopes and light traps have been studied for imaging and reconstructing extended objects with abundant light \cite{reshetouski2011three,xu2018trapping}.
 In this paper, we investigate the kaleidoscope as a technique for increasing light collection and reconstructing a point source in a photon-starved environment.
 We study the kaleidoscope in the context of scintillation event imaging and pose a radiation detection problem as a computer vision problem.